-An employee advocacy plan will only work if your company has a transparent culture on trust and freedom.
+An employee advocacy plan will only work if your company has a transparent culture of trust and freedom.
 Advocacy can’t be forced, nor can it be bought.

 2) Set KPIs:

-Just like with everything else in marketing, start this program by setting goals and KPIs, i.e. what you want to achieve, and how you will measure your achievements.
-These KPIs will tell you whether you’re achieving your goals, and how well you’re doing so.
+Just like with everything else in marketing, start this program by setting goals and KPIs, i.e., what you want to achieve, and how you will measure your achievements.
+These KPIs will tell you whether you’re reaching your goals, and how well you’re doing so.
 KPIs aren’t just any metrics – these are key metrics you’ll rely on to tell you how your plan is performing.

-The good news is, if you already have clear marketing objectives and brand KPIs, you’ve already done half your homework.
-Your employee advocacy objectives feed directly into your existing objectives:
+The good news is if you already have clear marketing objectives and brand KPIs, you’ve already done half your homework.
+Your employee advocacy objectives feed directly into your existing goals:

 - Who do you want to reach?